- About the Test

 - Bus pass or employer ID card with photo

-- U.S. or a foreign government photo ID Card
+- U.S. government or a foreign government photo ID Card

 - School letter of identification with photo: An official letter of identification that meets all the following criteria: